mingli202/me-schedule-maker/scraper/README.md

 ### How it was done
 After parsing the entire pdf file, a simple filter function is used to filter out the unique teachers.
 From there, I made an array of multiple combinations for each teacher of their first and last name (e.g. ```de Koos, David Robert``` would give ```['de Koos, David Robert', 'de David', 'de Robert', 'Koos David', 'Koos Robert', 'de Koos', ' David Robert']```).
 Since some teachers on ratemyprofessor have only parts of their full name searchable (some even have nicknames, such as `Greg Muclair` instead of `Gregory Muclair`), the array ensured that many variants of their name would be searched to make sure that the teacher isn't on the website rather than a variant of their names being ignored.

 After retrieving the HTML content of the page for a teacher, I analyzed it (I just read it lol) and found the ratings and all relevant information in the second last `<script>` tag.
-I wrote a simple program to read it and to populate the data file.
+I wrote a simple program to read it and populate the data file.

 The score for each teacher is calculated as such:
 ```